beetbox/beets/docs/plugins/acousticbrainz.rst

-ABrainz Plugin
+Acousticbrainz Plugin
 ==============

-The ``abrainz`` plugin provides a command that traverses through a library and tags tracks with valid MusicBrainz IDs with additional metadata such as
+The ``acoustricbrainz`` plugin provides a command that traverses through a library and tags tracks with valid MusicBrainz IDs with additional metadata such as

 * ``danceable``
     + Predicts how easy the track is danceable to